twinstar6980/Twinning.Documentation/english/advanced.md

 	> `Kernel` module implements this layer.

-- The `Shell`: the front-end, responsible for user interaction without any data processing; `Shell` is distributed as a native application for each platform, which will load the kernel dynamic library and call the interface functions of the kernel dynamic library with user-supplied scripts as parameters.
+- The `Shell`: the front-end, responsible for user interaction without any data processing; `Shell` is distributed as a native application for each platform, which will load the kernel dynamic library and call the interface functions of the kernel dynamic library with user-supplied scripts as arguments.

 	> `Shell` and `Shell GUI` modules implement this layer respectively.